dojo/examples/custom-element-showcase/README.md

-# Dojo2 Widgets Custom Element Showcase
+# Dojo Widgets Custom Element Showcase

 A demo implementation of [@dojo/widgets](https://github.com/dojo/widgets) used as custom elements.